 If you are considering a structural steel for a house extension, we examine here a few options.
+Steels allow you to access more space for open plan living.
 The choice is usually between setting the steel below the ceiling line or fitting it within the floorspace above.

 In this blog, we review briefly how a structural engineer calculates steel size and how you might decide where to fit it.
 We also look at a cranked steel example with adjacent ceilings at different levels.